namenotrequired/meteor-reactive-method/README.md

 ---------------

-Install with `meteor add simple:reactive-method`
+Install with `meteor add bartoftutormundi:reactive-method`

 Sometimes, you want to call a [Meteor method](http://docs.meteor.com/#/full/meteor_call) inside of a template helper or Tracker.autorun computation, and get a return value.
 Now you can!